bondarukoleh/automation_sandbox/managing_testing_process/foundation_of_test_process.md

 ## What You Can Test: Schedule, Resources, and Budget
-Ok, so we've created the list of critical quality risks documents that are the essential requirements for my test effort.
-Now цу need to figure out a test schedule and a budget that will allow me to test the scariest risks.
+We have a prioritized outline of quality risks.
+This is analogous to the requirements for the overall project.
+The list of critical quality risks documents the essential requirements for my test effort.
+So I need to figure out a test schedule and a budget that will allow me to test the scariest risks.

 > ‘‘Schedule, cost, and quality — pick two.’’